-Ontario Colleges of Applied Arts and Technology offer a wide variety of computerrelated programs that prepare graduates for both existing and emerging opportunities in our society.
-At the heart of the computer technology education provided to Ontario college students is the ability to think critically, solve problems, and acquire new skills quickly.
-While these abilities are practised and enhanced in the context of a particular expertise, they are also transportable, with a reasonable training period, to other areas of expertise involving computers and their associated technologies.
+Ontario colleges of applied arts and technology offer the Web Development and Internet Applications program that prepares graduates for existing and emerging job opportunities.
+At the heart of the digital education provided to Ontario college students is the ability to be lifelong learners e.g. think critically, solve problems, and acquire new skills quickly.
+While these abilities are practised and enhanced in the context of a particular expertise, they are also transportable, with a reasonable training period, to other areas of expertise involving digital systems and their associated applications.